 In 2010, Dog rolled up his influences – which include Paul Simon, The Beatles, Elvis Presley, Kate Bush, Tom Waits, Sam Cooke, Lloyd Cole, Otis Redding, Talking Heads, Patsy Cline, Elvis Costello, Aimee Mann, Jonathan Richman, Dizzy Gillespie, Iggy and the Stooges, Neil Young, Burt Bacharach & Hal David, Dionne Warwick, JS Bach, Dusty Springfield, Leonard Cohen, Julee Cruise, The Shangri-Las, The Sonics, Bing Crosby, Curtis Mayfield and John Barry – into his first full album, the very home-made Battery Powered Mystery Action.
 2 years later came The Random Walk, another Stoke Newington-recorded DIY mongrel.
 Dog’s fingerpuppet slasher movie for that LP’s opening track Video Shop won Best Animated Video at the London International Film Festival.

 Dog relocated to Ireland in 2018, where he continues to create original music and visual work.
 He made his US radio debut on WFMU New Jersey in April 2021, when he wrote a theme song for notorious stunt call-in show Seven Second Delay, then called The Fuzzy Glove Hour.
-Dog can be heard every Wednesday at 6pm EDT singing the theme song for that show's current incarnation, Dinner At Andy's, for a year or so, until this unique, absurdist experiment in broadcasting reverted back to its original name.
+Dog sang the theme song for subsequent incarnation Dinner At Andy's, for a year or so, until this unique, absurdist experiment in broadcasting reverted back to its original name.
 If you're lucky, you might catch him playing original songs somewhere in Galway, such as the Roisin Dubh open mic.